bitofbinary/bitofbinary/content/garden/books/the-polymath.md

 This book advocates Polymathy over specialization.

-Some of the most famous Polymaths have been
+Some of the most famous Polymaths such as Leonardo Da Vinci, Benjamin Franklin and such we all recognise.
+However there are many more who are not that famous and remain in obsecurity.

 Polymath are not know-it-all individuals.

 They are courious and ask a lot of Why questions

 Steve Jobs is identified as a Polymath.
 He was a visionary and beyond excellent businessman.
 But Polymath?
 I don't know about that.

+There were times when I felt that either the author does not understand what Polymathy is or he is mentioning people just to score brownie points with them.
+He mentioned Tim Ferris as a polymath.
+Nuff said.

 Some of the Polymaths mentioned in the book and I plan to look into